robinrodricks/FluentListView/README.md

-How do I change the font or color of the column headers?[¶](#how-do-i-change-the-font-or-color-of-the-column-headers "Permalink to this headline")
+How do I change the font or color of the column headers?
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 Set FluentListView.HeaderUsesThemes to _false_ and then create a HeaderFormatStyle object (either in code or within the IDE), give it the characteristics you want, and then assign that style to either FluentListView.HeaderFormatStyle (to format all column headers) or OLVColumn.HeaderFormatStyle (to format just one column header).